-- Productivity of small business the White Paper examines the technical efficiency of the Australian business sector. - Regulatory overload a risk adjusted approach is needed, whilst also relying on regtech solutions, which can shift the conversation from the amount of regulation to the way we deal with it. - Taxation of SMEs including their overall contribution to tax collection and how to optimise the tax system.
+- Productivity of small business how can the technical efficiency of the Australian business sector be improved. - Regulatory overload a risk adjusted approach is needed, whilst also relying on regtech solutions, which can shift the conversation from the amount of regulation to the way we deal with it.

-- Workplace relations ensuring we have policies which facilitate growth-based small businesses. - Net employment dynamics also known as job creation and job destruction.
-This is based on various factors of Australian employing SMEs over an extended period of time. - Innovation policy incremental innovation can be achieved across the economy with the message that innovation creates jobs. - Competition policy we need to improve access to justice if we are to realise the benefits of the Harper reforms. - Trade policy and internationalisation the performance of small business and SMEs needs to improve so a more meaningful contribution can be made to the economy.
+- Taxation of small business and SMEs what is their overall contribution to tax collection and how to optimise the tax system, including through changes to the tax mix. - Workplace relations ensuring we have policies which facilitate growth-based small businesses. - Net employment dynamics also known as job creation and job destruction. - Innovation policy incremental innovation can be achieved across the economy with the message that innovation creates jobs. - Trade policy and internationalisation the performance of small business and SMEs needs to improve so a more meaningful contribution can be made to the economy.
+Trade diversification in a post-COVID world will be essential.